leancloud/docs-en/views/realtime-guide-senior.md

 ### Message Priorities

-To ensure that important messages get delivered promptly, the server would selectively discard certain amount of low-priority messages when the network connection is bad.
+To ensure that important messages get delivered promptly, the server would selectively discard a certain amount of messages with lower priorities when the network connection is bad.
 Below are the priorities supported:

 | Priority | Description |
 | --- | --- |
 | `MessagePriority.HIGH` | High priority.
 Used for messages that need to be delivered promptly. |
 | `MessagePriority.NORMAL` | Normal priority.
 Used for ordinary text messages. |
 | `MessagePriority.LOW` | Low priority.
 Used for messages that are less important. |

+The default priority is `NORMAL`.

 The priority of a message can be set when sending the message.
 The code below shows how you can send a message with high priority: